-I got myself addicted to phone Scrabble.
+I got addicted to phone Scrabble.
 It’s my own fault.
-I’d hit a writer’s block with my car and my brain was in the shop for awhile.
+I had hit a writer’s block with my car and my brain was in the shop for awhile.
 While I was waiting for it to be fixed, I took up with the Scrabble lady who lives inside my phone.

 Man, what a cheating bee-yotch.

-Ms. Scrabble has been almost as bad.
+Ms. Scrabble is almost as bad.
 It’s been quite a ride making her acquaintance.
-These electronic ‘characters’ I interact with are female, which is revealing, and the fact that I’m usually ticked at them for one thing or another.
+These electronic “characters” I interact with are female, which is revealing, as is the fact that I’m usually ticked at them for one thing or another.
 Probably something to do with female bosses and my dearth of good experiences with them.

-I don’t like puzzles, and don’t like figuring them out.
-I don’t like riddles or fill in the blanks or guessing games.
-A good mystery is my favorite, but then I spoil it by looking at the ending when I can’t take the suspense any longer.
+I don’t like puzzles, riddles, fill in the blanks, or guessing games.
+A good mystery is my favorite kind of puzzle, but then I spoil it by looking at the ending when I can’t take the suspense any longer.
 Why I’m addicted to phone Scrabble is a mystery, because Scrabble is a crossword puzzle without clues.

 Someone invited me to play Words with Friends with them, and I tried.
 I signed up and started a game with the maid from Downton Abbey of all things, but I can’t stand playing it.
-I couldn’t even bring myself to find my own word after she took her turn.
 I don’t know where from whence springs this ennui with Words.
-Maybe I’m mildly insulted I have to play with Daisy, the maid, instead of one of the ‘above stairs’ people.
+Maybe I’m mildly insulted I have to play with Daisy, the maid, instead of one of the “above stairs” people.

 I killed it right out of the gate in one game.
-I was messing around with my first tiles and realized I could spell out ‘treason’ with every single one.
+I was messing around with my first tiles and spelled out “treason.”
 The phone Scrabble went nuts; threw me an ironic party, got drunk, and refused to take calls for awhile.

 Last night, that cheating little twerp used the word ‘grrrl’.